 I have just read a study that has discovered an inverse correlation between polyphenol levels and body weight and obesity in a 5 year follow up.
-This was measured through the level of polyphenols in urine and body mass, waist circumference and they concluded that a greater polyphenol intake may contribute to reducing body weight.
+This was measured through the level of polyphenols in urine versus body mass and waist circumference.
+The researchers concluded that a greater polyphenol intake may contribute to reducing body weight.
 So what are polyphenols and how do we get more of them?

-Probably one of the most well-known polyphenols is in red wine, resveratrol.
-And other polyphenols are generally the thing that provide a bite in foods, think capsaicin in chilli and paprika, thymol in thyme, cinnamic acid in cinnamon and rosmarinic acid found in rosemary, thyme, oregano and peppermint.
+One of the most well-known polyphenols is in red wine - resveratrol.
+Other polyphenols are generally the thing that provide a bite in foods, think capsaicin in chilli and paprika, thymol in thyme, cinnamic acid in cinnamon and rosmarinic acid found in rosemary, thyme, oregano and peppermint.
 In plants, it is the polyphenols that help defend against attack by insects and also give plants their colours.

-There is a list of foods that have the highest polyphenols per serve and here are some of the most interesting highest rankings:
+Here is a list of our favourite foods that have the highest polyphenols per serve:

 Strawberry 166g 390mg polyphenols